 Why don't most people set and achieve personal goals, career goals, and business goals?
 Goal setting is a positive, powerful practice when it ignites enthusiasm and provides clear direction.

-When practiced poorly, however, goal setting also has a serious downside which can undermine your success.
-Poor goal setting makes people cynical, wastes their time and fosters confusion about where to concentrate actions and energy.
+When practiced poorly, however, goal setting also has a serious downside that can undermine your success.
+Poor goal setting makes people cynical, wastes their time and fosters confusion about where to concentrate on actions and energy.
 How does such a potentially successful practice as goal setting, go wrong, so often?

-We are proponents of setting goals and measuring your progress in achieving them.
-A recent exchange with William Hamilton, President of TechSmith Corporation, and several other executive managers (who wish to remain anonymous) reminded us that goal setting, executed poorly, thoughtlessly, or for the wrong reasons, can have a significant negative impact on both people and your organization business plan.
+This site is a proponent of setting goals and measuring your progress in achieving them.
+A recent exchange with William Hamilton, President of TechSmith Corporation, and several other executive managers (who wish to remain anonymous) reminded you that goal setting, executed poorly, thoughtlessly, or for the wrong reasons, can have a significant negative impact on both people and your organization business plan.

 Avoid these five misuses of a potentially positive, powerful practice: goal setting for personal goals, career goals, and business goals.